chris-wood/draft-wood-cfrg-threshold-secret-sharing/draft-wood-cfrg-threshold-secret-sharing.md

     return L_i
 ~~~

-# Secret Sharing Schemes
+# Secret Sharing Overview

 In this section we describe different variants of secret sharing scheme.
-Each scheme
+Each variant
 consists of two phases: secret splitting, run by clients, and secret recovery, run
 by aggregators.
 Secret splitting takes as input a secret, randomness, and a threshold,
 and uses it to produce a shared secret and one or more shares that can be combined